 One of the city's most dominant features, Rabat's Chellah is a fortified medieval necropolis on the edge of the estuary.
-It's a popular attraction, as people come to see history come alive through the site.
+It's a popular attraction as people come to see history come alive through the site.
 Among the ruins, seek out the impressive ramparts, remains of Roman walls, 13th-century minaret (often topped with a resident stork's nest) and decorated entrance.

 By the mouth of the river, where it meets the great ocean, is the scenic 12th-century Kasbah of the Udayas.
 Once a fort, it's now home to local residents who live in the incredibly beautiful blue and white painted streets of this ancient maze.

-The waterfront is one of Rabat's most appealing areas.
+The waterfront is one of Rabat's biggest draws.
 Pick a bar and enjoy the sunset or stroll to see the waves roll in from the Atlantic by the lighthouse.

 There are a number of public beaches that are perfect for lazy days of doing not a lot.
-The Bouregreg Marina is full of contrasts with everything from some of the city's ancient monuments to modern day marvels such as MS Tûranor PlanetSolar, the world's largest solar powered boat.
+The Bouregreg Marina is full of contrasts with everything from some of the city's ancient monuments to modern-day marvels.

-Rabat's medina is smaller and less daunting but still well stocked with familiar souvenirs and crafts.
-The medina also provides another good opportunity to get a little lost (manageably lost, shall we say) and see pretty painted wooden doorways, alleyways, and inside delightful riads that dot the old town.
+Rabat's Medina is smaller and less daunting than the others but still well stocked with familiar souvenirs and crafts.
+The Medina provides another good opportunity to get a little lost (manageably lost, shall we say) and see pretty painted wooden doorways, winding alleyways and inside delightful riads that dot the old town.

-A Rabat icon, the Hassan Tower is a city landmark and UNESCO World Heritage Site.
-Construction began on this fine minaret in 1195, however after its founder died, the tower and its associated mosque were put on hold and never completed.
+A Rabat icon, the Hassan Tower is a city landmark and UNESCO site.
+Construction began on this fine minaret in 1195, however, after its founder died, the tower and its associated mosque were put on hold and never completed.